-Everyone needs an easy apple crisp recipe!
+Everyone needs this easy apple crisp recipe!
 Originally called Amish Apple Goodie, you’ll fall in love with it’s oatmeal streusel topping and 1-bowl cleanup.
+It’s one of the best apple recipes to make during the apple picking season!

 Easy Apple Crisp Recipe